Mengjiao0714/actors-divorce-rate/README.md

 In this repo, we first extract the top 1000 actors and actresses listed on IMDb (https://www.imdb.com/list/ls058011111/?sort=list_order,asc&mode=detail&page=1).
 Then for each actor or actress, we open his/her biography table on Wikipedia and scrape the basic information such as birth date, occupation, and spouse(s) including spouse name and married/divorced year.

 ## General divorce rate
-The divorce rate depends on if it’s the first, second, or third marriage, according to the following statistics:
+The divorce rate for the general popuation in the US depends on if it’s the first, second, or third marriage, according to the following statistics:

 First marriage divorce rate = `45% – 50%`;